Helena-Lynd/polled-string-io/README.md

   - L : (Length of String) Prints the length of the saved string to the terminal.
   - P : (Put String) Prints the saved string to the terminal.
 ## Modifying
 When using the Get String command (G), only up to 79 characters will be saved, even if more are input.
-This can be modified by updating the value of MAX_STRING in the EQUates section of the file.
+This can be modified by updating the value of MAX_STRING in the EQUates section of the asm-src-code file.
 ## Authors<br>
 Helena Lynd